Article updated: May 16, 2022

 Schedule a post

-- Point to Create new post, and then select Post, Pin, or Instagram Story.
+- Point to Composer, and then select Post, Pin, or Instagram Story.

 - When you have created your content in the composer, select Schedule for later to select a date and time for the content to go live.

 - Select the calendar icon and choose the day you want the post to be published.